eroself/vaadin-litelement-dicebear/README.md

-# vaadin-litelement-jdenticon
+# vaadin-litelement-dicebear
-Vaadin 14 and Jdenticon
+Vaadin 14 and DiceBear